kimhyun5u/word-generator/README.md

 # word-generator
-It generate random word in World English 2 ch 7~11
+It generates random words in World English 2 ch 7~11